mikependon/RepoDB.NET/_posts/2021-09-29-repodb-property-attributes.md

 > The main goal is to eliminate the decoration of the attributes on your entity model (and property) so it is decoupled from the ORM framework.

-Therefore, you do not need to do this anymore.
+Therefore, you are not limited on this anymore.

 ```csharp
 [Map("[dbo].[Person]")]